 An example of such a setup is the dot-probe task.
 Within this, participants are first shown a fixation point which is followed by two images (one on the left, one on the right), and then a “probe” that appears in the same location as one of the images (the “probe” is an image or shape that the participant is told to fixate upon when it appears).

 If the location of the probe is congruent with the previously fixated-upon image, then the time to fixation will be short.
 Conversely, if the probe is shown at the location of the other image (that was not fixated upon), then the time to probe fixation will be longer.
 The speed of fixations is suggestive of a preference when the probe location is congruent, and suggestive of an aversion, when the probe location is incongruent.

 If this setup is repeated across multiple trials, the experimenter can test all versions of this paradigm, and build up an idea of which image type is preferred.

 This has been used in an attempt to change the attention bias of participants.
-Known as “attention bias modification”, the dot-probe task is implemented as above, but the probe may only appear after a neutral stimuli, while the other image may show, for example, a distressing scene.
-The aim therefore is to non-consciously train the participant to attend to the neutral stimuli, and implicitly avoid the distressing stimuli, as their goal is to attend to the probe as quickly as possible.
-This can of course also be designed to work in the other direction, with training towards a non-neutral stimuli.
+Known as “attention bias modification”, the dot-probe task is implemented as above, but the probe may only appear after neutral stimuli, while the other image may show, for example, a distressing scene.
+The aim, therefore, is to non-consciously train the participant to attend to the neutral stimuli, and implicitly avoid the distressing stimuli, as their goal is to attend to the probe as quickly as possible.
+This can of course also be designed to work in the other direction, with training toward non-neutral stimuli.

 Recent research has also shown preliminary success in using the gaze-contingency paradigm to train autistic schoolchildren in sustaining gaze and attention.
 Modifying visual response is only part of the use of gaze-contingency experiments, but may prove to be useful as a non-invasive and low-cost approach to behavioral change.